Payment systems

 Types of Payment Gateway Systems

 To better understand what the process of an online payment gateway is, let’s review four common types of processing.
-For business owners, it’ll also be useful as we will explain what is a payment gateway with examples:
+For business owners, it’ll also be helpful as we will explain what this gateway is with examples:

 Hosted Payment Gateway

-This is one of the simplest but costliest methods of adding a payment gateway to your online store.
-It is based on the separate PSP (payment service provider, like PayPal), which redirects clients from your website to a different page and proceeds with the payment.
-The benefits of this method are full PCI DSS compliance and fraud protection, with support included in the service cost.
-The drawbacks include higher fees and transaction rates, alongside limited payment info that can be useful for a merchant.
+This is one of the simplest but costliest methods of adding a gateway to your online store.
+It is based on a separate PSP (payment service provider, like PayPal), which redirects clients from your website to a different page and proceeds with the payment.
+This method benefits from full PCI DSS compliance and fraud protection, with support included in the service cost.
+The drawbacks include higher fees and transaction rates, alongside limited payment information that can be useful for a merchant.

 Self-hosted Payment Gateway